3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

 Now we can go to tests with the application `PCIleech`.
-We can download prebuilt binary packages (Linux x64) from this page [PCIleech software](https://github.com/ufrisk/pcileech/releases/tag/v4.15) After unpacking the archive with the application, issue the command in the console:
+We can download prebuilt binary packages (Linux x64) from this page [PCIleech software](https://github.com/ufrisk/pcileech/releases/tag/v4.15) After unpacking the archive, issue the following command in the console:
 ```bash
 $ ./pcileech
 ./pcileech: error while loading shared libraries: libcrypto.so.1.1: cannot open shared object file: No such file or directory